VingtCinq/python-resize-image/README.md

 The following functions are supported:

 * `resize_crop` crop the image with a centered rectangle of the specified size.
-* `resize_cover` resize the image the fill the specified area, crop as needed (same behavior as `background-size: cover`).
+* `resize_cover` resize the image to fill the specified area, crop as needed (same behavior as `background-size: cover`).
-* `resize_contain` resize the image to can fit in the specified area, keeping the ratio and without crop (same behavior as `background-size: contain`).
+* `resize_contain` resize the image so that it can fit in the specified area, keeping the ratio and without crop (same behavior as `background-size: contain`).
-* `resize_height` resize the image to the specified height ajusting width to keep the ratio the same.
+* `resize_height` resize the image to the specified height adjusting width to keep the ratio the same.
-* `resize_width` resize the image to the specified width ajusting height to keep the ratio the same.
+* `resize_width` resize the image to the specified width adjusting height to keep the ratio the same.
 * `resize_thumbnail` resize image while keeping the ratio trying its best to match the specified size.